Uninstalling from within CCC

 The CCC Dashboard relays notifications from the helper tool to Notification Center, and also presents prompts and reminders to the user, and delivers a subset of error conditions to the user.
 The CCC Dashboard will automatically exit if you do not have CCC configured to display CCC's icon in the menubar, you do not have any scheduled tasks configured, no tasks are currently running, and if CCC is not running.

 If you have a specific reason to disable these applications, for example, if you use CCC infrequently, you can do the following when you are done using CCC:

-- Configure CCC to not show its icon in the menubar (CCC toolbar > Preferences > Dashboard)
+- Configure CCC to not show its icon in the menubar (CCC toolbar > Settings > Dashboard)

 - While holding down Command+Option (⌘ ⌥), click on the Carbon Copy Cloner menu